-Whatever the case, you’re going to have to get this tailored type of van insurance.
-Even if you don’t think it poses a threat on the road, your renovations might make your vehicle appealing to thieves or make it more of a fire hazard.
+Whatever the case, you may have to get tailored van insurance.
+Even if you don’t think it poses a threat on the road, your renovations might make your vehicle appealing to thieves.
+Or make your van more of a fire hazard.

 What do insurance companies class as modifications?

-When insurance companies say “modifications” they include the more blatant changes.
-Like putting in chairs or installing a new stereo.
+When insurance companies say “modifications”, they include the more blatant changes, such as putting in chairs or installing a new stereo.

-More subtle modifications count, too, like fitting it with heavy-duty locks.
-Here’s a general breakdown of changes insurers would want to know about:
+However, there are more subtle modifications too, like fitting heavy duty locks.
+Here’s a general breakdown of changes insurers will want to know about: